wegel/stilch/docs/CURSOR_TRANSITIONS.md

 ## stilch's Solution

+### Physical Layout Manager

+stilch implements a PhysicalLayoutManager that tracks display positions and sizes in real-world millimeters, enabling accurate cursor mapping across displays with different scales and DPIs.

-### Unified Visual Space
+### Unified Physical Space

-stilch treats all monitors as part of one continuous canvas measured in visual units (millimeters), not pixels:
+stilch treats all monitors as part of one continuous canvas measured in physical units (millimeters), not pixels:

 ```
 Visual Space Mapping: